 A uterine fibroid, or myoma is a benign tumor that grows on the inner wall of the uterus.
 It usually causes symptoms such as pain in the uterus, heavy menstruation with the formation of clots or fleshy tissue, and bleeding between periods.

-What to do: It is important to see your doctor, who can order a pelvic ultrasound and confirm the presence of the myoma.
+How to treat: It is important to see your doctor, who can order a pelvic ultrasound and confirm the presence of the myoma.
 Treatment can be done with medication, surgical removal of the fibroid or fibroid embolization.

 4. Iron deficiency anemia